berceanu/random-phase-approximation/signac/signac.md

         file.write(str(volume) + '\n')
 ```

-The `volume_computed()` function is a condition function.
+- the `volume_computed()` function is a condition function.
 It's also decorated as a label-function, which means it's going to show up in the status summary, but not every condition function has to be a label function.
+- your condition functions can be arbitrary python functions that take the job argument as first argument, you don't have to try to cramp everything into the decorator.

 ```python
 @Project.operation